Scripting Introduction

 This section documents the specifics of accessing OmniStep's data and methods, but it is not limited to this.
 You can use scripts to access and modify all aspects of Blender, just as in normal Python scripts.

-If you want to jump right in, visit the Demo Files Section to study and modify various code examples.
+If you want to jump right in, visit the UserScript Samples and Demo Scenes to study and modify various code examples.

 Creating a New Script